Git Over Reticulum

 When statistics recording is enabled (see the record_stats configuration option), the page node can display activity charts for each repository.
 The statistics page shows:

-• Total and peak views, fetches and pushes
+• Total and peak views, downloads, fetches and pushes

 • Daily activity charts over a 90-day period